EnvisionRisk/EnvisionRiskRaaS/README.md

 illustrate how our service functions by requesting the simulated profit/loss (P/L) distribution for a single instrument — Apple (AAPL.US) as of 2023-06-06.
-Remember, this is just a starting point; our service also allows you to request simulated P/L distribution for your personal portfolio.
+Remember, this is just a starting point; our service also allows you to request simulated P/L distribution for your custom portfolios.
 Through this, you gain invaluable insights into potential future outcomes, enabling you to make informed investment decisions.

 The Profit and Loss (P/L) distribution is a crucial component in the